 Should you start a travel blog?
-If you are considering taking the pludge into travel writing, I highly recommend it.
-But you should go in knowing a few things.
+If you are considering taking the plunge into travel writing, I highly recommend it.
+But you should go in knowing a few things before you get started.
 So, I asked several travel bloggers to share reasons why you should start a travel blog and why you shouldn’t.

 -Chris and Heather Boothman – A Brit and a Southerner

 …it will give you a way to remember your travels

 The first time I started a travel blog was when I went on my first solo trip that lasted about 3 months.
 In my last semester in college, I only had to take two classes online and my roommate hooked me up with flight benefits since he worked for JetBlue.
 I took off to Texas to visit some extended family, then went on to Boston, Lima, and to several places in Brazil.

 I decided to start a blog so my family and friends would know what I was up to and so I would have a place to save photos and memories.
 Now my travel blog focuses on honeymoons and couples travel and gives me a way to document the trips my wife and I take together.
 If you are looking to create a travel blog, you will have a place to reminisce about all the great times you have had exploring.

 “I traveled frequently with my grandmother when I was in my teens and early twenties.
 I was her only grandchild who enjoyed it as much as she did.